 Here are some of the simple things we find ourselves appreciating more:

-- Neighbors – I’m one of those people who would hide rather than answer a knock at the door when we lived in town.
+I’m one of those people who would hide rather than answer a knock at the door when we lived in town.
 Now Kyle and I are finding we’re much more social.
 I think it’s easier here because everyone is this far out of town for the same reasons.
-It also might have something to do with going days without seeing anyone, so when we do meet up we make time to talk, and we’re happy about making the time!
+It also might have something to do with going days without seeing anyone.
+When we do meet up we make time to talk, and we’re happy about making the time!

-- Clean Laundry – As explained above, I really did have it rain 3 days in a row right as I finished.
+As mentioned above, I really did have it rain 3 days in a row right as I finished.
 Having a sunny, windy day so everything would dry was such a blessing.

-- Secondhand Goods – I’ve never been the person who needs the latest greatest thing and I always enjoyed thrifting.
-But knowing I can get a serviceable tool for a lot cheaper secondhand makes a big difference when money is tight.
+I’ve never been the person who needs the latest greatest thing and I always enjoyed thrifting.
+Knowing I can get a serviceable tool for a lot cheaper secondhand makes a big difference when money is tight.

-- Working With Our Hands – I really feel that accomplishing something with your hands is my form of instant gratification.
+I really feel that accomplishing something with your hands is my form of instant gratification.
 Weather it’s planting, building, washing laundry, cooking or whatever else may need done.
-Sitting down at the end of the day and being able to say “I did that” really makes life enjoyable for Kyle and I.
+Sitting down at the end of the day and being able to say “I did that” really makes life enjoyable.

-- Spending Time Together – Living so far out of town means Kyle and I rely on each other a lot more than when we lived in Washington.
-Now there’s a lot more conversation and discussion before anything gets done, and we both feel more valued by the other in our relationship.
-I also get to share more of my pregnancy with him than I would have if he was spending most of the day at work, and that has been wonderful for both of us.
+Living so far out of town means Kyle and I rely on each other a lot more than when we lived in Washington.
+Now there’s a lot more conversation and discussion before anything gets done.
+We also both feel more valued by the other in our relationship.
+I also get to share more of my pregnancy with him than I would have if he was spending most of the day at work.
+That has been wonderful for both of us!
 We still have disagreements like every relationship, but it’s a lot easier to get over them when you are depending on each other as much as we have to here.